YJulyXing/SECNVs/README.md

 Short read simulation is based on the modified script of [Wessim](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624799/).
 Bam file generation uses [BWA](http://bio-bwa.sourceforge.net/), [samtools](http://samtools.sourceforge.net/), [picard](https://broadinstitute.github.io/picard/) and [GATK](https://software.broadinstitute.org/gatk/).

+## Version 2.6 Update (08/31/2019):
+* Users now can choose to only randomly replace gap regions (minimum length for defining the gap can be determined by the user), replace all "N"s or doesn't do any replacement.
+* Users now can choose to only avoid gap regions (minimum length for defining the gap can be determined by the user), avoid all "N"s or doesn't avoid any "N"s.
+* The control genome file randomly replaced "N"s/gap regions is now in the output directory with name "control.fa", instead of overwritting the original reference genome file.
+* Modified the functions of SNP simulation to increase speed.

 ## Version 2.5 Update (08/21/2019):
 * Added an option to add slack regions up and down stream of target regions to simulate SNPs.
 * The random simulation for SNPs is now weighted.
-* Modified the functions of SNP and indel simulation to increase the speed.
+* Modified the functions of SNP and indel simulation to increase speed.
 * Bug fixes.

 ## Version 2.4 Update (07/30/2019):